 - 4. From the Modem Board Installation Wizard, click Next and select your product model. - 5.
-Follow any on-line instructions to complete the installation. - 6.
+Follow any on-screen instructions to complete the software installation. - 6.
 Restart your system.

-This completes the installation of the modem drivers in Windows NT® 4.0.
+This completes the installation of the modem driver in Windows NT® 4.0.
 Please proceed to the next chapter to test your modem.